zetxek/google-translate-bookmarklet/README.md

 # google-translate-bookmarklet
-Add a bookmarllet to add the google translate bar to any site
+Add a bookmarklet to add the google translate bar to any site